The day that Chinese law came to Hong Kong

 - One main area of debate is around how far Beijing will go in enforcing the new measures.
 All it has promised so far is that the law will not be applied retrospectively.
-It covers a wide range of vaguely defined new crimes, from terrorism to inciting hatred of the Chinese government.
-Trials can take place without juries, and penalties range from three years in jail to life imprisonment.
+It covers a wide range of vaguely defined new crimes, from terrorism to inciting hatred of the Chinese government; trials can take place without juries, and penalties range from three years in gaol to life imprisonment.
 Experts are worried that it appears to apply to anyone, even if they are just visiting Hong Kong.

-- The attempt to weaken or destroy a political system or a government.
+- Tending to weaken or destroy a political system, organisation, or authority.